Boyfriend (band): 2012: Love Style, Japanese debut and Janus

 The group signed a contract with Japanese management agency 'Being', their first Japanese special album entitled "We Are Boyfriend" was released on June 6.
 They marked their debut with a 10,000 seat showcase on June 30 at the Nippon Budokan.
 On May 2, Hyunseong released a solo song, "Only You", for the original soundtrack (OST) of The King 2 Hearts.

 Their debut Japanese single song is called "Be my Shine".
 On June 7, Boyfriend released their first mini album "Love Style" on 14 June 2012.
 On July 1, Boyfriend successfully completed their debut Japanese showcase 'First Date with Boyfriend in Japan' at the Nippon Budokan.

 Aside from their domestic comeback, Boyfriend released the short music videos for their second Japanese 'double single' "Dance Dance Dance" and "My Lady".
 Their first full-length album Janus was released in November 2012.

 In December 3, Boyfriend released the music videos for their Japanese 'double single' "Dance Dance Dance" and "My Lady".
 The boys held a high touch event in celebration of their second single album, 'Kimi to Dance Dance Dance/My Lady', on December 1 and 2 at the Kobe World Hall and the Saitama Super Arena.
 Boyfriend performed for their 1st solo Japanese concert entitled "Love Communication 2012 ~Xmas Bell~".
 They held 5 concerts at the Tokyo Dome City Hall from December 22 to 24 with a total of 12,500 fans in all.

 KBS Joy released a video teaser for Boyfriend's Hello Baby season 7 released on December 27.
-The members started shooting for the reality series this December, and the first broadcast was released on January 4 of 2013 at 11PM KST.
+The members started shooting for the reality series this December, and the first broadcast was released on January 4, 2013, at 11 pm KST.